levoxtrip/TKB/docs/topics/vvvv/OOP.md

 The `Process Node` is stored on the *Definition Side* of the patch.

-Generally a `Process` is a wrapper when you want to group functionality in a subpatch together.
-We use it to structure the patch.
-In the background a `Process` is ether a *Record* or a *Class*.

 In some cases you also can execute the `Update` function of an object on the `Create` operation.
 For example you want to `Update` the state of object on the creation of the the patch.